 Queensland Law Society (QLS) is governed by an elected Council of members and provides the Society’s policy directions.

-Christine Smyth is president of the Queensland Law Society, an Accredited Specialist - Succession Law and Partner at Robbins Watson Solicitors, a highly respected Gold Coast law firm where she leads a team of 30+.
+Christine Smyth is the immediate past president of the Queensland Law Society, an Accredited Specialist - Succession Law and Partner at Robbins Watson Solicitors, a highly respected Gold Coast law firm where she leads a team of 30+.

 With a legal career spanning over 25 years, Christine is a passionate advocate for solicitors (with a focus on their welfare), a long-standing mentor, utiliser of technology and flexible work practices – all while honouring tradition and experience to achieve ethically grounded business viability.

 - Member of the QLS Executive Committee, Executive Management Committee, Audit and Investment Committee and QLS Council